arpruss/USBComposite_stm32f1/README.md

 However, if you want a USB device using more than one plugin, then you will NOT call the plugin's `begin()` method.

+## Memory limitations

+There are 320 bytes of buffer memory available after endpoint 0 is taken into account.
+The following are the buffer memory needs of the current components:

+ * USB Serial: 144 bytes

+ * USB HID: 64 bytes

+ * USB Mass storage: 128 bytes

+ * USB MIDI: 128 bytes

+ * XBox360 controller: 64 bytes

+This places a limit on what combinations can be used together.
+For instance, HID+Mass storage+MIDI should be theoretically OK (320 bytes), but Serial+HID+Mass storage (336 bytes) will fail (and return false from USBComposite.begin()) due to lack of memory.